praveen311094/praveen311094/README.md

-### Hi there 👋 I am Praveen, en route on a journey of Data Science Adventure
+### Hi there 👋 I am Praveen, en route on a journey of Data Analytics Professional

 ## Work Experience
-- 4.8 years of experience in **Technical Suport Profile** worked in **QCONNEQT, WIPRO, ONPASSIVE and TECH MAHINDRA**
+- 4.8 years of experience in **Telecom & Customer Service domain** worked in **QCONNEQT, WIPRO, ONPASSIVE and TECH MAHINDRA**
 ## Internships
   - Certified Data Science Professional from OdinSchool
   - Forage Virtual Internship from the TATA Group